periodicaidan/dalton-cli/README.md

 this section.

 ## License
-Copyright 2018 Aidan T. Manning
+Copyright &copy; 2018 Aidan T. Manning

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the